marlago/website/content/pages/homepage.md

 ---

 ### About
-I study language comprehension.
-My goal is to figure out how people are able to integrate current and past knowledge when understanding sentences.
-How do we achieve this feat so quickly and effortlessly?
-And how flexible are memory retrieval mechanisms across languages?
-I use eye-tracking, neurophysiological (ERP, MEG) and cross-linguistic evidence with the goal of building a cognitive model of the representations and processes that underlie real-time language comprehension.
+I study how people understand sentences in different languages.
+My goal is to figure out how humans represent and use grammatical knowledge, and whether this knowledge changes when they are exposed to a new language.
+I use eye-tracking, neurophysiological (ERP, MEG) and cross-linguistic evidence with the goal of building a cognitive model of the representations and processes that underlie real-time language comprehension in multilingual speakers.

 ### Background